Converts shadertoy shaders to touchdesigner format and to raspberry pi format

 The tox is set up with mouse input and all of the other variables already.

 Also work for shaders with video input.
 No audio input yet.

 No API key needed.

 How to use:

-How to use: Simply paste the code into one of the op called "paste_shadertoy_here".
+Simply paste the code into one of the operators called "paste_shadertoy_here".
 Make sure to connect it to the op called "SHADERTOY_to_TD".

 Click the "Make Pi Shader" button.

-If you have issues read the HOW TO operators and check the Textport before submitting an issue on Github.
+If you have any issues read the operators labeled HOW TO and check the Textport before submitting an issue on Github.

 Make sure your program [ O|I ] button is set to ON and is playing (not paused).

 Some shadertoy shaders require an input, so make sure you plug in a video if one is required for the shader to run.
 There is already one plugged in.